jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In this lab, we will create a Pyflink application that exports Kafka topic messages into a S3 bucket.
-The app enriches the records by adding a new column using a user defined function and writes them via the FileSystem SQL connector.
-This allows us to achieve a simpler architecture compared to the original lab where the records are sent into Amazon Kinesis Data Firehose, enriched by a separate Lambda function and written to a S3 bucket afterwards.
-While the records are being written to the S3 bucket, a Glue table will be created to query them on Amazon Athena.
+description: Export Kafka topic messages to S3 with PyFlink, enriching records through a user defined function and querying them on Athena through a Glue table.
 ---

 [**UPDATE 2025-10-01**]